A SWEET NEW YEAR

 Judy Goldman was a superb cook who never shared recipes, even with her daughters.
 Lisa has this one because she tricked her mother by not appearing to write down the ingredients whiles she watched her baking one day.
 We are so lucky that she did!

 I've altered the quantities slightly, mostly reducing the sugar, since the marmalade, ginger ale and other additions are all sweet to start with.
 Otherwise these are the original quantities, and they produce a very large amount of cake mix.
 The first time I made it, I made two cakes from this quantity, and the next time I made a cake and muffins as well.
-You could easily halve the quantities if you only want one cake.
+You could easily halve the quantities if you want only one cake.

-2. Judy Goldman’s Honey Cake
+2. Judy’s Honey Cake

 - 4 cups all-purpose flour